lazywithclass/jgarth/README.md

 ### Testing

-To run tests `make test`.
+To run tests either the usual `npm test` or `make test`.

-To run testem so that tests run on file change either run `npm run dev` or `make -s`.
+To run testem so that tests run on file change either `npm run dev` or `make -s`.